Pvt. Albert Bland Moore

 Bland was selected for a work detail to Nelson Field.
 He and the other POWs were given the job of building runways with picks and shovels.
 With him on the detail were Lawrence Martin, William Peavler, and Joe Anness.

 Sometime during his imprisonment Bland was sent to Bilibid Prison.
 He was given a physical and sent to Japan on the Noto Maru.
 The ship sailed on August 27, 1944 from Manila.
 After stops at Takao and Keelung, Formosa it arrived at Moji, Japan on September 4th.
 In Japan, Bland was first held a camp at Tanagawa.
 He remained there until March 28, 1945.
 During his time in this camp, the POWs built a dry dock for submarines.

 Bland was next sent to Mukashima Camp when the camp closed.
 At this camp, he worked in a coal mine.
 It was from this camp that he was liberated in 1945.
-He was discharged, from the army, on May 2, 1946.
+He was promoted to staff sergeant and discharged from the army on May 2, 1946.

 Bland returned to Kentucky and married Bessie Louise Carter.
 He was the father of three children and worked as a sales representative in the steel industry.
 Bland and Earl Pratt remained friends for the rest of their lives.
 When Earl Pratt died, he took Pratt's death extremely hard.

 Albert Bland Moore passed away on April 27, 2006, in Nicholasville, Kentucky, and was buried at Spring Hill Cemetery in Harrodsburg.